Feature Image Source: halloween.store.2020

 17. The Halloween Pumpkin Fireplace

 Start a pumpkin fire with this year’s Halloween decor.
 This adorable and unique Halloween pumpkin decor idea by studiodiy.com uses minimal items and gives marvelous results.
 Grab some pumpkins of varying sizes and colors.
 You can also buy just orange pumpkins and paint them.
 These could be real or plastic.
 Start placing these inside your fireplace and pour them outwards.
 Hang a tassel garland on the mantel and stick a spider web close by to finish your spooky fireplace.

 18. The Rainbow Pumpkin Mantel Decor

 Who says Halloween decor has to be all creepy?
 It can also be colorful!
 This mantel decor by akailochiclife.com is a beautiful Halloween pumpkin decor.
 All you need are some paints and pumpkins of possibly every different size you can find.
 Divide these pumpkins into equal groups for each color, say 5 per color.
 Paint the pumpkins of each group with varying shades of the chosen paint.
 Place all the groups stacked in line on the mantel.
 Add a leaf garland and place candles in the fireplace.
 Your rainbow pumpkin decor is ready for the Halloween party.

 We hope these ideas inspired you to vamp your house from your front yard to your backyard for this year’s Halloween celebration.
 DIYing your decor pieces adds a beautiful uniqueness and personality to your crafts and makes them extra special.
 So, try these affordable, bootiful, and very spooky Halloween pumpkins for a skele-ton of fun!

-If you loved these ideas, you can use the Pin image below to save this article on your Pinterest board.
-Also, follow us on Instagram to stay updated!
+If you loved these ideas, you can use the Pin image below and save this article on your ‘Halloween decor Ideas’ Pinterest board.